google/patents-public-data/models/landscaping/README.md

 ## 2) Start Jupyter

-Now that you have the Repo, from a command line, change into the root repo directory.
+Now that you have the Repo, from a command line, change into the root of the repository you just cloned.
+The Jupyter notebook we care about is in `models/landscaping/LandscapeNotebook.ipynb`.
 Finally, set an environment variable and start Jupyter:

 ```
 export KERAS_BACKEND=tensorflow; jupyter notebook